NessComputing/maven-numbers-plugin/README.md

 * values - a list of strings that are used for the value.
 If a value is not set, the next one is used until a non-blank value is found or the list is exhausted.
 At least one value is required to be defined.
 * blankIsValid - true / false - whether an empty ('') string is treated as a valid value or whether the next value should be evaluated.
 Default is true.
 * onMissingValue - warn, fail, ignore - Action when no value was found.
 If warn or ignore are chosen and no value was found, the string subsequently is not defined which in turn might cause an error in a property definition.
+* export - export this number directly as a property.
+Default : false

 ### dates / date